-It’s Google’s superior software that pushes this Android Oreo phone – now able to run the Android P beta – to snap some of the best-looking pictures we’ve seen.
+It’s Google’s superior software that pushes this Android Pie phone – now able to run the Android Q beta – to snap some of the best-looking pictures we’ve seen.
 While you won't get an optical telephoto zoom, or one of the newfangled ultrawide lenses, the software primacy means the Pixel 2's single rear lens will get better with time.

 - Looking for a bargain?
 Here are the best Google Pixel 2 deals

 What’s more, this year's upgrade is faster, water-resistant and adds a new way to call up the Google Assistant: simply squeeze the phone’s sides to launch your new AI buddy.
 It sounds like a gimmick, but it’s easier than accidentally hitting another (Bixby) button like on the Galaxy S9 and S9 Plus and forthcoming Note 9.

 Watch our design and screen review of the Google Pixel 2 series below.